ayushgayakwad/spotfix/README.md

  ● Photo and video upload: Attach photos or videos to provide visual evidence and enhance your complaint description.

- Howto File a Complaint:
+## How to report a civic-issue:

- 1. Click on "Report a Complaint" button.
+ 1. Click on "Report an issue" button.

  2. Select the most appropriate category for your issue.